How Online Poker Bonuses Work

 The majority of poker sites offer incentives for new players to join their room.
 This is usually in the form of a sign up bonus where they offer to give you X amount free if you deposit X amount.

 So if a poker room is offering a 50% bonus up to $200, they are offering to give you 50% of the amount you deposit free as an extra bonus up to a maximum of $200.
-Therefore by making a deposit of $400, you are eligible for this top bonus.
+Therefore by making a deposit of $400 you will receive the maximum bonus available (50% of $400 = $200).

 On first impression this sounds like a great deal, what is there not to like about a free $200 to add to your bankroll?
 The problem is there are always terms and conditions to which you have to adhere to in order to claim these bonuses.